lukaslehmann/nodejs-hana-openui5/README.md

 	a(href='mailto:lukas.lehmann@swisscom.com') Questions, improvements?
 ```

-9. The next step is to include the client side JavaScript for the newly created index.js file.
+9. The next step is to include the client side JavaScript for the newly created index.js file under the public/scripts folder.
 In this code we create objects for the search input field, the button and the table.

 ```javascript
 //read URL for ajax request